Travel Fellowships for IAP and Summer

 How much support does the Fund provide?

-The maximum level of support offered by the Fund is $1000.
+The maximum level of support offered by the Fund is $1500.
 However, since the Board seeks to assist as many students as possible, grants are often for smaller amounts.
 The grants are competitively awarded: decisions on funding are reached based upon an assessment both of the proposal's intrinsic merit, and the demonstrated financial need.
-It is expected that students will also seek supplementary funds - either personal or from some other source.
+It is expected that students will also seek supplementary funds — either personal or from some other source.
 All other potential sources need to be disclosed on the application.
-In the event that a student receives substantial funding from an outside source (such as the Eloranta), he or she will not be considered for a financial award from the Kelly-Douglas Fund.
+In the event that a student receives substantial funding from an outside source (such as the Eloranta), they will not be considered for a financial award from the Kelly-Douglas Fund.

 What sorts of activities does the Fund support?